rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 - Data points are iteratively reassigned to the closest centroid to maximize homogeneity within clusters.
 - After reassignment, centroids are updated and the process repeats until cluster assignments no longer change.

-Visualisation: <a href="https://harisnazir.github.io/K-Means-Clustering-Visualisation/" data-preview-link>K-Means Clustering</a>
+<a href="https://harisnazir.github.io/K-Means-Clustering-Visualisation" data-preview-link>Visualisation of $k$-Means clustering</a>

 > [!TIP]
 >  Clustering can be used to answer questions like: *Which customers have similar characteristics as others?*